What to keep in mind before you move to Berlin

 Cost of living

-The capital’s “poor but sexy” reputation insinuates a low cost of living, and while many things are much cheaper here than other parts of Germany and Europe, it’s still important to budget wisely while planning your move to Berlin.
+The capital’s “poor but sexy” reputation insinuates a low cost of living in Berlin, and while many things are much cheaper here than other parts of Germany and Europe, it’s still important to budget wisely while planning your move to Berlin.
 Real estate prices are still lower than many other major German cities, but thanks to a property market on the rise and influx of people moving to the city and investing in property, apartment prices are on the rise.
 However, current interest rates are still relatively low, while housing continues to increase in value—making now a perfect time to buy.
 Germany is also a relatively easy place to buy real estate if you're an expat.
 Other living costs to be aware of are groceries, which in Berlin are approximately €350/month for a couple, or €750/month for a family.
 Eating out will cost you between €8-25 for a meal per person, depending on the type of restaurant you choose.
-Read more about the cost of living in Berlin here.

 Always carry cash